syncfusion-content/xamarin-docs/Xamarin/SfSwitch/states.md

 ## States

-Switch allows you to configure the states as explained in the below sections.
+Switch allows you to configure the states as explained in the following sections.

 ### On

-You can switch to on state by tapping the switch button or by setting the value as shown in the below code example.
+You can switch to on state by tapping the switch button or by setting a value as demonstrated in the following code example.

 {% tabs %}